hguerrero/event-gateway-demo/README.md

 2. **Kong Ingress Controller**: Routes TLS traffic based on SNI to KEG service
 3. **KEG**: Terminates TLS, applies topic prefixing, forwards to Kafka
 4. **Kafka Cluster**: Processes requests with prefixed topics (`<virtual-cluster-prefix>-<topic-name>`)

+## Internal Notes

+- **Kafka 4.0 Upgrade**: Updating to Kafka 4.0 will require updating to a matching Strimzi version
+- **Connector Creation Delays**: Need to verify if delays are between creating the connect clusters and deploying the connectors when taking a fully automated approach to deployment
+- **Virtual Cluster Limitations**: When adding new virtual clusters, Kubernetes services are not automatically generated.
+See keg/keg-vc-broker-dns.yaml for current manual approach.
+This will need to be automated in the future with the Kong Operator.
+  - External Kafka clients require updates to tlsroutes managed by KIC.
+- **Virtual Cluster Name Changes**: Changing virtual cluster names impacts DNS and certificates - use with caution.
+See certificates/cluster-certificates.yaml for current manual approach.
+This will need to be automated in the future with the Kong Operator.